Hydrodynamics of broken global symmetries in the bulk: Summary and discussion

 In section \ref{sec:numerics} we checked numerically the key results \eqref{eq:G_deformed} and \eqref{eq:gap} in a simple setup where the phase transition can be realised.
 In the context of a CFT, thermal transitions can occur only after introducing a scale which can set the critical temperature.
 The way we chose to do this was by deforming the theory with a relevant operator dual to the bulk field $\psi$.
 The bulk Lagrangian was chosen so that it admits an IR fixed point at which the flow could terminate at low energies and which was dynamically unstable against perturbations of the complex field $Z=\phi\,e^{i\chi}$.
 The UV fixed point is stable and therefore our normal phase black holes are stable at high temperatures.
 These ingredients are not necessary but they guarantee the existence of a broken phase branch of black holes along which the field theory dual of $Z$ will take a VEV spontaneously.

-In the case where translations are explicitly broken by a holographic lattice, the modes involved in thermoelectric transport are purely diffusive \cite{Hartnoll:2014lpa,Davison:2014lua,Donos:2017gej,Donos:2017ihe}.
-It would be interesting to understand the mixing of the hydrodynamic mode we considered here with the modes involved in thermoelectric transport \cite{toapp}.
+In the case where translations are explicitly broken by a holographic lattice, the modes involved in thermoelectric transport are purely diffusive \cite{Hartnoll:2014lpa,Davison:2014lua,Donos:2017gej,Donos:2017ihe} resulting from the conservation of energy and charge.
+In this paper we described in detail the long wavelength dynamics of the global phase of a complex order parameter in the broken phase.
+This turned out to be diffusive as well but describing very different physics.

+The complex order parameter in the black hole phases that we considered here does not break translations at thermodynamic equilibrium.
+However, when it does by having a phase which is linear in one of the spatial coordinates, the global phase symmetry can also be thought of as a translation of the order parameter in space.
+This is very similar to the physics of phasons in incommensurate crystals.
+There, the free energy is independent of the position of the modulation with respect to the basic structure of the crystal.
+The phason is a diffusive mode which is the result of this symmetry.
+The dispersion relation of that mode can be either linear or purely diffusive \cite{PhysRevB.25.1791,PhysRevLett.49.1833}.
+In this context we have identified a scenario where the phason would be diffusive; it would be interesting to construct holographic models where the dispersion relation would be linear instead of diffusive.

+When the order parameter itself breaks translations, the two types of diffusive modes that describe different physics mix together in a rather non-trivial way.
+An interesting future direction to pursue is to study the details of the mixing of the hydrodynamic mode we considered here with the modes involved in thermoelectric transport \cite{Donos:2019hpp}, both analytically in the hydrodynamic limit and numerically by studying quasinormal modes.
+It is this mixing that led to the low frequency, $\omega\ll\delta\omega_g$, behaviour of the thermoelectric conductivities seen in \cite{Donos:2019tmo}, which actually resembles the conductivity measurements for pinned density waves.

+Over the last few years, there have been interesting observations regarding bounds on the thermoelectric hydrodynamic modes of fully explicit holographic lattices \cite{Grozdanov:2015qia, Blake:2016sud}.
+However, in situations like we described in the previous paragraphs, the new collective degrees of freedom we described in our paper will mix with thermoelectric transport.
+It would be interesting to examine the previously proposed bounds in such a scenario.